microsoft/microsoft-ui-xaml-specs/active/PagerControl/PagerControl_Pips.md

 ## UI Components
 - Transforms of existing glyphs for First, Previous, Next, and Last button 270 degrees from current orientation.
-- Flexibility in control height to allow number of pips to be defined by user via the MaxPagesDisplayed property
+- Flexibility in control height to allow number of pips to be defined by user via the MaxDisplayedPages property

 ## Theme Resources